BhuvanCS/techwiz-ecommerce/README.md

 1. Clone the repository
 2. Open `index.html` in your web browser
-3. Explore the menu and place an order
+3. Explore the Products and click View Product to view the details of product

 ## How to Use

-1. Browse through categories and select dishes
+1. Browse through categories and select your product
-2. Click "Add to Cart" for your desired items
+2. Click "View Product" to view the details of your product
+3. Choose your requried variant and add it to your cart
-3. View your cart and proceed to payment
+3. View your cart

 ## Acknowledgments